How to Recover Financially After Coronavirus

 Employees: Be Clear About Your Options

 If you were in employment before March 19 and have been forced to stop working due to COVID-19, the likelihood is that you are already benefiting from the job retention scheme, whereby the government pays 80 per cent of employee salaries, as well as associated National Insurance payments and pension contributions.
-Employees who have been placed on the scheme (known as furloughing), should receive up to £2,500 a month and cannot be asked to do any work by their employer.
+Employees who have been placed on the scheme (known as furloughing) should receive up to £2,500 a month and cannot be asked to do any work by their employer.
 They can, however, work and get paid by another company if applicable.

-Despite the obvious ways in which this scheme will help many households, it is also worth noting that a 20% drop in income could lead to money worries.
+Despite the obvious ways this scheme will help many households, it is also worth noting that a 20% drop in income could lead to money worries.
 What’s more, the furlough scheme will start to wind down from August, meaning that employers will have to start covering part of the salary of furloughed workers.
 By October, the scheme will have ended completely.

 With the end of the job retention scheme in sight, it is a good idea to start thinking about how your finances are likely to fare in the coming weeks and months.
-If you have been struggling on 80% of your usual wage, it is a good idea to start thinking about how to live on a lower income throughout the rest of the furlough period.
+For example, if you have been struggling on 80% of your usual wage, it is a good idea to start thinking about how to live on a lower income throughout the rest of the furlough period.
 This could mean reducing grocery bills or cutting back on luxuries (something discussed in greater detail below).

 Self-employed Workers: Make Sure to Claim All of Your Entitlements